disulfidebond/APOLLO/README.md

 * Address3: The third best mapping result, note this may be empty.
 FILTERED means no match found with confidence.
 * Confidence3: The confidence score for the mapping results for the second best mapping hit.
 A score greater than 80 is very confident, a score of 100 is a perfect match between the provided NER term and the mapping result.
 * URL3: google map hyperlink for address3
+* ZipCode: The Zip Code associated with the identified Incident IDs
+* County: The County associated with the identified Incident IDs

 # Usage
 ![](https://github.com/disulfidebond/APOLLO/blob/main/media/APOLLO_README_fig.png)